Solo 104(k) Retirement Plan

 Contract employees whose services are paid for and reported on a Form 1099 and do not receive W-2 wages are not considered LTPT employees.

-While working with a third-party administrator (TPA) is not required, should you choose to utilize the support of a TPA, you may receive up to $500 per year in a tax credit for startup costs for a period of three years.
+While working with a Third-Party Administrator (TPA) is not required, should you choose to utilize the support of a TPA, you may receive up to $500 per year in a tax credit for startup costs for a period of three years.
 Invesco is not a TPA, but it does provide basic recordkeeping services, applicable plan documents and materials, and certain regulatory notices applicable to your plan.

-Filing IRS Form 5500 is required when plan assets reach $250,000 across all qualified retirement plans.
+IRS Form 5500 is required when plan assets reach $250,000 across all qualified retirement plans.
 Invesco does not provide IRS Form 5500 support.
 Please contact your qualified tax professional for assistance.

 • 1